East Street

 It is at Delme Roundabout where East Street has seen the greatest changes.
 At the bottom of the hill, the road would have swerved sharply to the right, in front being the mill pond.
 This was an accident blackspot of its time, and there was a history of people coming down the hill and ending up in the mill pond.
 This alignment can still be seen in the way the pavements split, helping vehicles to navigate the sharp bend.
 Lysees Lane and The Esplanade joined here, now the exit from the car park.
 This twisty section of road was regarded as "a disgrace" in the 1950s: it was, after all, the main road to Portsmouth.

 The bushes in this area which look like they have been there a long time were planted in the late 1980s.
-It was bare until then.
+Most of this land was tidal mud until the roundabout was built in 1971; and it was bare land for a while after that.

 End Of The Road And The Mill Pond